llmcloud24/de.KCD-Summer-School-2024/Day_4/README.md

 ![Browser proxy settings](images/browser-socks-proxy.png)

 You can also add an extension like the "Proxy Switcher and Manager" to the browser.
-This extension should work with chrome/edge/firefox.
+This extension should work with [chrome](https://chromewebstore.google.com/detail/proxy-switcher-and-manage/onnfghpihccifgojkpnnncpagjcdbjod), [edge](https://microsoftedge.microsoft.com/addons/detail/proxy-switcher-and-manage/gneeeeckemnjlgopgpchamgmfpkglgaj) and [firefox](https://addons.mozilla.org/en-US/firefox/addon/proxy-switcher-and-manager/).

 ![browser extension](images/proxy_browser_extension.png)